Blueprint Medtech Incubator Hub Cycle 3 Funding Solicitation

 • Address an area of interest of the NIH Participating Organizations.

-• Identify the Beachhead Marketfor the proposed device.
+• Identify the initial intended use (e.g., Beachhead Market) for the proposed device.

-• Include data showing that the diagnostic or therapeutic technology has already demonstrated proof of concept with enough confidence that the remaining challenges are primarily related to building a prototype in preparation for first-in-human studies.
+• Include data showing that the proposed technology has already demonstrated proof of concept for the targeted indication with enough confidence that the remaining challenges are primarily related to preparations for first-in-human studies.

-• Propose medical devices with first-of-its-kind technologies, novel intended use, new safety aspects (typically De Novo, PMA, or possibly 510(k) requiring clinical data).
+• Propose medical devices with first-of-its-kind technologies, novel intended use, or new safety aspects (typically De Novo, PMA, or possibly 510(k) requiring clinical data)

 • Propose solutions that are equitable, affordable, and accessible to all clinically relevant communities, including underserved and vulnerable populations.